hesmoar/KitsuHomeStudioTools/README.md

 # WORK IN PROGRESS
-# Kitsu Home Pipeline Tools
+# Home Pipeline Tools

-Kitsu Home Pipeline Tools is a small, home-grown pipeline toolkit that integrates with Kitsu for project tracking and provides a GUI (Task Manager + Publisher) to browse tasks, create project folders and publish files.
-Helping you keep everything in order and your database updated
+Home Pipeline Tools is a small, home-grown pipeline toolkit that integrates with Kitsu for project tracking and provides a GUI (Task Manager + Publisher) to browse tasks, create project folders and publish files.
+Helping you keep everything in order and your database updated and your project going.

 This README gives a practical overview of how the project is structured and how to run the tools locally.